magento/devdocs/guides/v2.2/cloud/project/project-start.md

 The value of `<project-ID>` depends on the project ID and whether the environment is Staging or Production.
 For example, with a project ID of `yw1unoukjcawe`, the Staging environment user is `yw1unoukjcawe_stg` and the Production environment user is `yw1unoukjcawe`.
 Using that example, the deploy log is located at `/var/log/platform/yw1unoukjcawe_stg/post_deploy.log`.

-For Pro, you have a three-node structure.
+Pro projects have a three-node structure.
 Each node contains logs with specific information for that node.
 For example, on the Production environment for the `yw1unoukjcawe` project, the deploy logs have the following locations:

 -  **Node 1**: `/var/log/platform/1.yw1unoukjcawe/post_deploy.log`
 -  **Node 2**: `/var/log/platform/2.yw1unoukjcawe/post_deploy.log`